tacowordpress/taco-2016-boilerplate/README.md

 ### Installation
 Run "composer install" from the html folder's parent.
 If successful, WordPress will be installed in the "html" directory without affecting the "wp-content" folder.
 A post install script will also be ran to install vendor files in the taco-theme/app/core.
 These files are vital for the theme to function properly.

 The contents of wp-config.php in the html directory will be replaced with `<?php require_once __DIR__.'/../wp-config.php';` so that it points to another wp-config.php file outside of the public root.
 This is where the actual wordpress configuration settings need to be setup.
+There is a sample wp-config.php.sample included with the boilerplate.

 After the above is setup, you can access [yoursite.dev]/wp-admin as normal to continue with the WordPress installation.